Tickling Fetish

 Psychology

-Proposed explanations highlight the unusual nature of the tickle response itself, which braids together pleasure, reflexive laughter, and a flicker of distress or unease: a blend that maps neatly onto erotic themes of teasing, control, and surrender.
+A tickling interest is a common, benign variation, not a disorder.
+Proposed explanations highlight the unusual nature of the tickle response itself, which braids together pleasure, reflexive laughter, and a flicker of distress or unease: a blend that maps onto erotic themes of teasing, control, and surrender.
 Early playful associations from childhood, and the well-documented social-bonding function of tickling, are also frequently invoked.
-In the Dagher & Ishiyama (2024) sample, a substantial majority reported sexual satisfaction from tickling alone and a sizeable minority reported reaching orgasm through it, suggesting that for committed enthusiasts the sensation can function as a primary rather than merely accessory source of arousal.
+In the Dagher & Ishiyama (2024) sample, roughly 88% reported being somewhat or fully satisfied by sexual activity from tickling alone, and about 26% reported reaching orgasm through tickling alone, suggesting that for committed enthusiasts the sensation can function as a primary rather than merely accessory source of arousal.
 The evidence base remains thin and self-selected, so no single causal account is established.

 Prevalence & culture

+No reliable general-population figure exists.
 Tickling enjoys broad cultural familiarity as ordinary, affectionate play, which makes the line between common enjoyment and a focused fetish hard to draw.
-Formal prevalence data are scarce.
 Work on sexual fantasy such as Joyal, Cossette & Lapierre (2015) frames sensation- and dominance-flavoured interests as common rather than statistically rare, but tickling is rarely isolated as its own item, so estimates lean on community size and survey mentions.
-The Dagher & Ishiyama (2024) survey, drawn from 193 English-speaking and 526 Japanese-speaking respondents recruited through tickle-fetish social media, is the most detailed snapshot to date, but its authors stress that the self-selected, online-recruited sample cannot speak to prevalence in the general population.
+The Dagher & Ishiyama (2024) survey, drawn from 193 English-speaking and 526 Japanese-speaking respondents recruited through tickle-fetish social media, is the most detailed snapshot to date, but its authors stress that the self-selected, online-recruited sample (74% male, mostly East Asian) cannot speak to prevalence in the general population.
 Active communities persist on FetLife and dedicated tickling-media platforms.

 Safety, consent & law